-Gilchrist has created a comprehensive Jewish Hospice Program, in an effort to enhance our Jewish families’ experience.
-Through the program, individuals receive care and services that are sensitive to the rich tapestry of customs, rituals and laws around which they have built meaningful and fulfilling lives.
+Gilchrist has created an extensive Jewish Care and Support Program.
+Through the program, individuals receive hospice care and services that are sensitive to Jewish customs, rituals and laws.

-Gilchrist’s Jewish Hospice includes all of the components of our hospice care, plus enhancements to ensure that our care of individuals and families is compatible with their religious and cultural beliefs.
+Gilchrist’s Care & Support Program includes all of the aspects of our hospice care.
+In addition, the program ensures that our care recognizes our patients’ and families’ religious and cultural beliefs.
 Each family’s care team includes physicians, nurses, social workers, spiritual counselors or rabbis, certified hospice aides and volunteers.
-Each of these team members has received special training in Jewish customs, rituals and practices.
-They are also trained in health care decision-making issues that may arise due to concerns with following Jewish law.
+Each of these team members has special training in Jewish customs, rituals and practices.
+They are also trained in health care decision making issues that may arise due to concerns with following Jewish law.

 - A program manager with deep roots in the Jewish community and understanding of Jewish law and customs

-- Newly constructed space, including a Jewish chapel and family area, at Gilchrist Center Towson
+- Newly constructed space at Gilchrist Center Towson.
+The space includes a Jewish chapel and family area.

-- Oversight by a specially selected advisory committee that includes community members and volunteers invested in the program’s success, as well as specially selected Gilchrist staff
+- Oversight by a specially selected advisory committee that includes community members and volunteers.
+This committee is invested in the program’s success, as well as specially selected Gilchrist staff.

-- Grief services, including one-on-one counseling and support groups, offered both through Gilchrist and through a collaboration with Jewish Community Services, an agency of The Associated
+- Grief services, including one-on-one counseling and support groups.
+These servies are offered jointly through Gilchrist and Jewish Community Services, an agency of The Associated.

 How Can Gilchrist Help?

-The realization that an illness or condition cannot be cured and that the remaining time is limited often causes great confusion and anxiety.
-The new reality is often emotionally painful and fraught with questions and concerns about what the last months, weeks and days will look like.
+There is a realization that an illness or condition cannot be cured and that the remaining time is limited.
+As a result, this often causes great confusion and anxiety.
+The new reality is often emotionally painful.
+This can be a time fraught with questions and concerns about what the last months, weeks and days will look like.
 At Gilchrist, we are committed to:

 - Educating families about the realities of the illness and guiding them through decision-making